nonchip/lazuli/README.md

 ## app `environment`s
 ### `development`

-use this to test while developing, the app will know and handle debug stuff
+use this to test while developing, the app will know and handle debug stuff. if `enable_console` is enabled in `config.moon` (which it is by default), you're able to access the lapis console (https://github.com/leafo/lapis-console) via `/_lazuli/console`

 ### `test`